 The 2020 U.S. Energy and Employment Report, released before the pandemic reached the U.S., focused on a different workforce challenge: difficulty hiring skilled workers to meet growing demand for clean energy deployment.
 The clean energy industry is poised, not only to recovery the jobs it had at the beginning of 2020, but to continue its trajectory to make up the majority of U.S. energy jobs.

-See BCSE’s written testimony written testimony for additional details on the types of federal policy measures that would deliver near-term relief to clean energy industries and enable these industries to help the economy “build back better.”
+See BCSE’s written testimony for additional details on the types of federal policy measures that would deliver near-term relief to clean energy industries and enable these industries to help the economy “build back better.”

 About the Author: Lisa Jacobson is the President of Business Council for Sustainable Energy